 So for those of you who’ve stuck by us since the beginning and those of you who are just joining us, thank you!
 We couldn’t have asked for a better group of people to share our love of fantasy with!

 Marc Aplin is founder and Overlord of Fantasy-Faction.
 He devours about a novel a week, which he fits around training mixed martial artists for fights in cages.
 When he isn’t reading or training he likes to spend time with his girlfriend, Nikki, his dog, Poppy, and his dragon, Dragon.

 Marc is always happy to hear from fans, authors and publishers, so, if you have any questions, drop him an e-mail at: Marc [at] Fantasy-Faction.com or you can follow him on Twitter @FantasyFaction.

 Jennie Ivins is the New Jersey branch of Fantasy-Faction.
 She lives with her math loving husband and their three autistic boys (one set of twins & one singleton).
-In between being a stay-at-home mom and trying to stay above the flood of toys and dirty laundry, she is Co-Editor at Fantasy-Faction and is writing her first series of fantasy novels.
+In between being a stay-at-home mom, and working at Fantasy-Faction, she is writing her first series of fantasy novels.
 Besides her love of words she also enjoys photography, art, and cooking as well as anything else shiny that happens across her field of vision.